-Our campus spreads across the centre of Portsmouth and is surrounded by lots of private student accommodation.
+Our campus spreads across the centre of Portsmouth and is surrounded by lots of student accommodation.
 When you apply, our supportive Student Housing team will advise you on how and where to search for accommodation.
-We also have an online search for University registered accommodation.

-Whether you're looking for a shared house with other students or your own studio, there are plenty of options.
+Whether you're looking for a room in halls, a shared house with other students or your own studio, there are plenty of options.
 And because we have a city campus, you'll always be in the centre of student life.

 Not sure where to start?
 Follow our tips below to find your new home in Portsmouth.

 1. Research the city